Ha-Tek/Python-projects/README.md

 This project implements the **Nelder-Mead algorithm** for the optimal completion of incomplete pairwise comparison matrices (PCMs).

-The implementation uses MATLAB's `fminsearch`, which is based on the standard Nelder-Mead simplex algorithm, together with a coordinate transformation technique.

 ### Incomplete Pairwise Comparison Matrix